maxzheng/python-examples/README.rst

 Reading documentation is a good start to learn something new, but the real learning starts by practicing and tinkering.
 That's the philosophy behind this collection of examples.
 Each example is code that you can easily run so that you can tinker with them.
-They are well documented and generally covers topics that are used in the real world.
-Like in the real world, they have tests.
+They are well documented and comes with tests.
 Feel free to copy and use in your projects!

 Select the topic that interests you and tinker!